backstage/backstage/.changeset/good-hornets-hunt.md

   apiKey: ${JENKINS_PASSWORD}
 ```

-## Change javascript API
+## Change JavaScript API

-As part of the above change, the javascript API exposed by the plugin as a possible place for customisation has changed.
+As part of the above change, the JavaScript API exposed by the plugin as a possible place for customisation has changed.
-The ApiRef now has an id of `plugin.jenkins.service2` and has entity-based functions to match the nedpoints exposed by
+The ApiRef now has an id of `plugin.jenkins.service2` and has entity-based functions to match the endpoints exposed by
 the new backend plugin

 ## Change BuildWithStepsPage route